-The weekend was accompanied by a EUROSAF Executive Board meeting and concluded with an invitation by the Irish Sailing Association to a dinner at the Royal Irish Yacht Club.
-“We are really happy to see the continued involvement of a large majority of our Members in the RO Exchange Programme, which is a sure sign of its value for both ROs and organising authorities.
+The weekend was accompanied by a EUROSAF Executive Board meeting and concluded with an invitation by Irish Sailing to a dinner at the Royal Irish Yacht Club.
+“We are really happy to see the continued involvement of a large majority of our Members in the RO Exchange Programme, which is a sure sign of its value for both ROs and organizing authorities.
 The new IT tool has allowed delegates to free some time to investigate ways to expand the programme into further useful fields.
 The study presented by Prof. Pezzoli has brought to light the different realities existing in our Members and suggested possibilities of further analysis and —importantly— of increased collaboration between EUROSAF Members.
 We look forward to specific proposals to expand the programme and the meeting for an increased impact.
-Our fond thanks go to the Irish Sailing Association, the National Yacht Club, and the Royal Irish Yacht Club, and especially to Jack and Rosemary Roy for their fantastic and friendly hospitality and to the conference participants for their unfailing involvement,” said Josep M. Pla, EUROSAF president.
+Our fond thanks go to Irish Sailing, the National Yacht Club, and the Royal Irish Yacht Club, and especially to Jack and Rosemary Roy for their fantastic and friendly hospitality and to the conference participants for their unfailing involvement,” said Josep M. Pla, EUROSAF president.

 2021 RO Exchange Meeting

 Next year’s EUROSAF Race Officials Exchange Programme Meting will take place in Palma de Mallorca, Spain, on January 16, 2021.